We Canoed across Canada to Make a Difference!

-We both love the outdoors, especially canoeing, and we are dedicated to improving the quality of life of our fellow Canadians!
-What better way to recognize and support Loving Spoonful in Kingston, Ontario than to canoe across Canada in their honour.
-Our purpose is to raise awareness and funds for this awesome organization that believes no one should be without fresh healthy food.
-By doing what we love and having a purpose to raise money and awareness, we hope to make a difference in our beautiful country.
+We are passionate about improving the quality of life for our fellow Canadians!
+What better way to support Loving Spoonful in Kingston, ON, than to canoe across Canada in their honour.
+At every opportunity, we raised awareness for this awesome organization that believes no one should be without fresh healthy food.
+Millions of Canadians are challenged by food insecurity, poor health and social isolation.
+As we paddled, our message was simple and clear, “if you eat well, you feel well; if you feel well you do well!”

 Our Canoe Across Canada Route

 This has been an incredible adventure for both of us!
 Anyone with determination and love of canoe adventures can do the same!

 Travelling an average speed of 5 kilometers an hour, allowed us to reflect on the world, giving us an incredible sense of freedom and peace.
 Watching the sunrise on a quiet morning, paddling 8 to 10 hours a day, looking up at the big open skies, wind whistling through the trees, the calling of the loon, the song of coyotes’, and viewing the milky was a soul cleansing experience for both of us.